josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

 Duration: 60 minutes

 In this exercise, you will implement a classification experiment.
 You will load the training data from your local machine into a dataset.
-Then, you will explore the data to identify the primary components you should use for prediction, and use two different algorithms for predicting the classification.
+Then, you will explore the data to identify the primary components you should use for prediction and use two different algorithms for predicting the classification.
 You will then evaluate the performance of both algorithms and choose the algorithm that performs best.
-The model selected will be exposed as a web service that is integrated with the optional sample web app at the end.
+The model selected will be exposed as a web service integrated with the optional sample web app at the end.

 ### Task 1: Upload the Sample Datasets